 Rufus Porter left his mark on early New England homes with stencils on their walls and Scientific American on the coffee table.
 He had an astonishingly productive career, though his most cherished dream never materialized.
 He desperately wanted to fly gold miner to California in three days — well before the Wright brothers were a gleam in their father’s eye.

 He was a classic Yankee of the early 19th century, part peddler, part itinerant artist. part inventor.
 A descendant of early Puritan settlers, he took to the road selling what people would buy at the time.

 He also founded Scientific American, invented the revolving rifle, and wrote a popular How-To book for artists.

 Rufus Porter liked coming up with new ways to do things.
 As for getting patents and making money from his ideas, well, not so much.

 He was born in West Boxford, Mass., on May 1, 1792.
 Two of his ancestors, John Porter and his wife Mary, immigrated from England during the Great Migration of Puritans.
-When he died, he owned property that included the Massachusetts cities and towns of Salem, Danvers, Wenham, Beverly, Topsfield and Boxford.
+When John Porter died, he owned a vast property.
+It included the Massachusetts cities and towns of Salem, Danvers, Wenham, Beverly, Topsfield and Boxford.

 The shoemaking apparently didn’t take.
-He played the fife and fiddle for several years in Portland, enlisted in the militia during the War of 1812 and then painted drums and sleights.
+He played the fife and fiddle for several years in Portland, enlisted in the militia during the War of 1812 and then painted drums and sleighs.